 MAKING YOU AT HOME

-There is open visiting and your family and friends are always made very welcome.
+Most importantly your family and friends are always very welcome.

 Kerridge has two lounges and two activity lounges - and there are four pleasant ‘nooks’ with chairs overlooking enclosed gardens.
 There is a library and also a coffee-making area.